 Professor Gitter graduated Phi Beta Kappa and cum laude from Cornell University’s College of Arts and Sciences, where she earned a B.A. in Government in 1989.
 In 1994, she earned her J.D. from the University of Pennsylvania Law School.

-IInformed Consent and Privacy of Non-identified Biospecimens and Estimated Data: Lessons from Iceland and the United States in an Era of Computational Genomics, 38 Cardozo Law Review 1251 (2017)
+Informed Consent and Privacy of Non-identified Biospecimens and Estimated Data: Lessons from Iceland and the United States in an Era of Computational Genomics, 38 Cardozo Law Review 1251 (2017) (lead article)

 Fulbright-SyCip Distinguished Lecturing Award in the Philippines, during the 2016-2017 academic year, to give lectures to audiences at major universities, professional organizations, nongovernmental organizations, and government agencies in Metro Manila, Luzon, and Visayas.